Petexy/Affinity_Installer_For_Linux/README.md

 5. Put it in the $HOME/.local/share/linexin/shortcuts/
 6. Compile custom [Wine Build from ElementalWarrior](https://github.com/daniel080400/AffinityLinuxTut/tree/main?tab=readme-ov-file) by following the instruction from this Git
 7. Copy compiled build to /opt/wines/wine-affinity
+8. Download WinMetadata from Windows VM (C:\Windows\system32\WinMetadata)
+9. Paste it in $HOME/.WineAffinity/drive_c/windows/system32/WinMetadata
-8. Download your desired Affinity suite program in .exe format
+10. Download your desired Affinity suite program in .exe format
-9. Download affinity-installer
+11. Download affinity-installer
-10. Make the affinity-installer file executable
+12. Make the affinity-installer file executable
-11. Run program
+13. Run program
-12. Press "Install Affinity application"
+14. Press "Install Affinity application"
-13. Install all components that will pop up on the screen
+15. Install all components that will pop up on the screen
-14. Wait and select your downloaded Affinity installer .exe file
+16. Wait and select your downloaded Affinity installer .exe file
-15. Run your program from the application launcher
+17. Run your program from the application launcher